| I first met Ronnie Landfield in New York

 the entire framework for art in terms of language or some language

+system.
 This comes as a surprise to me because art seems to be clearly

 visual, non-verbal and asemantic.
 The power of the visual is found